zyxtarmo/TalTECH-KFS/ex2/README.md

-Certainly!
 Below is a basic Python code using the Paho MQTT client library to connect to an MQTT server and subscribe to the topic "#control".
 Before running the code, make sure you have the `paho-mqtt` library installed, which you can install using pip (`pip install paho-mqtt`).

 ```python
 import paho.mqtt.client as mqtt